isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Stories of Abdullah .md

 – Written by Ang Seow Leng

 #### **NOTES**
-[^1]:National Library of Australia (2001).
-Treasures from the world’s great libraries (p.
+[^1]:National Library of Australia (2001). [*Treasures from the world’s great libraries*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=10864294) (p.
 108).
 Canberra: National Library of Australia.
-Call no.: R q025.1 TRE-[LIB]
+Call no.: R q025.1 TRE-[LIB].
-[^2]:Reith, G. M. (1892).
-Handbook to Singapore, with map and a plan of the Botanical Gardens (pp. 132–133).
+[^2]:Reith, G. M. (1892). *Handbook to Singapore, with map and a plan of the Botanical Gardens* (pp. 132–133).
 Singapore: Straits Print.
 Office.
-Microfilm no.: NL 7522
+Microfilm no.: NL 7522.
 [^3]:Kennard, A. (1970, September 28).
-Some brilliant reporting on our history.
-The Straits Times, p.
+[Some brilliant reporting on our history](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19700928-1.2.119.aspx). *The Straits Times*, p.
 20. Retrieved from NewspaperSG.
 [^4]:Abdullah Abdul Kadir Munshi.
-(2009).
-The Hikayat Abdullah; an annotated translation by A. H. Hill; with foreword by Cheah Boon Keng (pp. 8–9).
+(2009). [*The Hikayat Abdullah; an annotated translation by A. H. Hill; with foreword by Cheah Boon Keng*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13606908) (pp. 8–9).
 Kuala Lumpur, Malaysia: The Malaysian Branch of the Royal Asiatic Society.
-Call no.: RSEA 959.5 ABD
+Call no.: RSEA 959.5 ABD.
 [^5]:Gallop, A. T. (1990).
-Early Malay printing: An introduction to the British Library collections.
-Journal of the Malaysian Branch of the Royal Asiatic Society, 63 (1) (258), 98.
-Retrieved from JSTOR via NLB’s eResources website.
+Early Malay printing: An introduction to the British Library collections. *Journal of the Malaysian Branch of the Royal Asiatic Society, 63* (1) (258), 98.
+Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main) website.
 [^6]:Anuar Othman.
 (1993, January 4).
-Historical Malay works in Chinese.
+[Historical Malay works in Chinese](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19930104-1.2.71.5.5.aspx).
 The Straits Times, p.
 8. Retrieved from NewspaperSG.
 [^7]:Abdullah, 2009, p. v.
 [^8]:Traill, H. F. O’B. (1979).
 An Indian protagonist of the Malay language: Abdullah “Munshi”, his race and his mother-tongue.
 Journal of the Malaysian Branch of the Royal Asiatic Society, Vol. 52, No. 2 (236), 81.
 Retrieved from JSTOR via NLB’s eResources website; Azizah Sidek & Mazelan Anuar.
 (2008, January).
 Hikayat Abdullah.
 BiblioAsia, 3(4), 35–36.
 [^9]:Abdullah, 2009, pp. v, 22; National Library Board.
 (1998).
 Benjamin Keasberry written by Cornelius-Takahama, Vernon.
 Retrieved from Singapore Infopedia; UNESCO Memory of the World. (n.d).
 Sejarah Melayu (The Malay Annals).
 Retrieved from UNESCO website.